int08h/blog/content/post/to-catch-a-lying-timeserver.md

 # Signature Size

-You probably noticed above that a response to 64 requests is suspiciously small: 744 bytes.
+You probably noticed that the response for 64 requests is suspiciously small: 744 bytes.
 This is not a typo, recall that Roughtime uses a Merkle Tree to batch requests.
 When replying to clients, Roughtime sends only the tree nodes each client needs to verify its request is included in the tree.
-Roughtime does not send the whole tree.
+Roughtime does not send the whole tree[^4].

+[^4]: This elegant idea shows up in [many](https://www.certificate-transparency.org/log-proofs-work) [other](https://blog.ethereum.org/2015/11/15/merkling-in-ethereum/) [places](https://petertodd.org/2016/opentimestamps-announcement).

-An example might help illustrate.
-We'll work with this Merkle Tree which batches 7 requests:
+An example might help.
+We'll work with this Merkle Tree that batches 7 requests, `A` though `G`:

 ```text
               _____ h(ABCDEFG) ______